DHTMLX/scheduler-docs/data/api/scheduler_year_x_config.md

 @relatedapi:
 	api/scheduler_year_y_config.md
 @descr:
 {{note The property is ignored in the Material skin.
-In the Material skin the number of rows in the Year view is controlled by CSS.}}
+In the Material skin, the number of rows in the Year view is controlled by CSS.}}

 @apigroup: Views/Year view